SweetPotatoImprov/StatTools/IndexSelection/PesekBaker/README.md

 replaced by desired gains.

 If `dgg` is not specified, the standard deviations of the traits are used.
-It means that the desired genetic gain is equal to one standard deviation for each trait.
+It means that the desired genetic gain is equal to one standard deviation for each trait. `dgg` can be specified in actual units (`actual`) or in standard deviations (`sdu`), defaults to `sdu`.
+For example, if you have a trait which is expressed in kilograms and with a standard deviation of 5 kilograms, putting `dgg` equal to 2 means a desired genetic gain of 2 standard deviations, that is, 10 kilograms.
+If you put `dgg` equal to 2 and `units` equal to `actual` then this means a desired genetic gain of 2 kilograms.
+If `dgg` is leave as `NULL` then the desired genetic gain will be one standard deviation, which is 5 kilograms, no matter if `units` is set as `actual` or `sdu`.

 To compute the index the package `lme4` is needed.
-If it is not installed by sourcing the `PesekBaker.R` file you will be asked to install the package.
+If it is not installed by sourcing the `PesekBaker.R` file you will be asked to install the package and dependencies.

 ### Value

 It returns:
 ```
+Desired.Genetic.Gains     : The desired genetic gains in actual units.
+Standard.Deviations       : The estimated standard deviations.
-Genetic.Variance          : The estimated genetic variances.
+Genetic.Variances         : The estimated genetic variances.
 Correlation.Matrix        : The estimated correlation matrix.
-Covariance.Matrix         : The estimated covariance matrix.
 Index.Coefficients        : The index coefficients.
+Response.to.Selection     : The response to selection.
 Std.Response.to.Selection : The standardized response to selection.
-Response.to.Selection     : The response to selection.
 Pesek.Baker.Index         : The Pesek-Baker index value.
-Sorted.Pesek.Baker        : The Pesek-Baker index value sorted in descending order.
+Sorted.Pesek.Baker.Index  : The Pesek-Baker index value sorted in descending order.
 ```

 ### Example